gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-3d-lighting-directional.md

 void main() {
 -  outColor = v_color;
 +  // because v_normal is a varying it's interpolated
-+  // so it will not be a uint vector.
++  // so it will not be a unit vector.
 Normalizing it
 +  // will make it a unit vector again
 +  vec3 normal = normalize(v_normal);
 +